 GoodReader is like a Swiss Army knife for document management in iOS.
-You can connect it directly to a fairly long list of servers, including mail servers, Dropbox, Box, SkyDrive, Google Drive, and mot popular file-sharing protocols.
+You can connect it directly to a fairly long list of servers, including mail servers, Dropbox, Box, SkyDrive, Google Drive, and most popular file-sharing protocols.
 I only wish it worked with BitTorrent Sync, but in fairness, not much does, yet.
-It functions like a much-needed file manager for iOS.
+It functions as a much-needed file manager for iOS.
 If you use your iPad for business, you need GoodReader.

 In addition to letting you view, sync, and upload files, GoodReader lets you annotate PDFs.
 It’s annotation options are more extensive than Easy Annotate, adding variations like squiggly underlining, arrows, boxes and circles, and an eraser.
 And they are also a bit easier to use, because you do not have to “save” your annotations the way you do in Easy Annotate, and because you can pin the annotation toolbar open, so you don’t need to tap it every time you want to mark up a document.

 To edit annotations, just touch them for a pop-up menu with (extensive) options.
 You can also crop and rotate documents, and adjust the brightness, which are nice options to have.